Sanchittanwar30/Video_gen/README.md

 ## Notes

 - Video and image URLs can be local paths or remote URLs
-- Audio files should be in formats supported by Remotion (MP3, WAV, etc.)
+- Voiceover audio URLs are supported (MP3, WAV, M4A); remote assets are downloaded and cached per job
 - Frame-accurate timing ensures precise track positioning
 - All styling uses inline styles for maximum control
-- The composition is optimized for programmatic rendering
+- The composition ships with transcript support—pass a transcript string when queuing a job to have it uploaded alongside the rendered video

 ## Troubleshooting